vpac-innovations/rsabuild/README.md

 		$ cd rsabuild

- 4. Load up a VM using Vagrant by running:
+ 4. Load up a guest VM using Vagrant by running:

-		vagrant up
+		$ vagrant up

-After running the above command, you'll will have a fully running Centos VM with RSA installed.
+	Once the above command finished running, you'll will have a fully running Centos VM with RSA installed.

-**Note:** User could easily configure vagrant to load up other type of VM such as Ubuntu with minimum changes to the scripts in rsabuild project.

 ### Commonly used vagrant commands: